 It is now known that each individual has a genetically determined amount of beta cells when they are born.
 It is estimated that 80 to 90% of these pancreatic beta cells need to be destroyed before Type 1 diabetes develops.
 Based on this understanding of the natural course of the disease, a number of hypotheses have been put forward to explain why it develops, these not necessarily being mutually exclusive.

 Type 1 diabetes is not, strictly speaking, a genetic disease (unlike Type 2 diabetes).
 However, we now know that genetic predisposition plays a role.
-The genetic component of Type 1 diabetes is backed up by studies conducted in the families of people living with diabetes: people with a brother or sister with Type 1 diabetes are more likely to have the condition themselves than the population as a whole.
+The hereditary component of Type 1 diabetes is backed up by studies conducted in the families of people living with diabetes: people with a brother or sister with Type 1 diabetes are more likely to have the condition themselves than the population as a whole.
 This extra risk is not directly linked to the presence of “genes involved in Type 1 diabetes” among siblings; it is more about the influence of genes involved in immune system regulation.

-This shared family predisposition therefore means that the family members of someone with type 1 diabetes (be they brothers, sisters or children), have a higher likelihood than the population as a whole of developing type 1 diabetes or other autoimmune conditions, such as thyroid or celiac disease.
+This shared family predisposition therefore means that the family members of someone with Type 1 diabetes (be they brothers, sisters or children) have a higher likelihood than the population as a whole of developing Type 1 diabetes or other autoimmune conditions, such as thyroid or celiac disease.